The ever-changing nature of waterfalls makes it one of my favorite things to photograph.

 10. Photographing Waterfalls Without a Tripod

-If you’re attempting waterfall photography without a tripod, try to find a stable object to position your camera up against.
+If you’re attempting to photograph the waterfall using slow shutter speed and without a tripod, try to find a stable object to position your camera up against.
 A relatively flat stone that you can find around a waterfall is a great option.

-Photographing a waterfall without a tripod requires a great deal of body control.
+Using a slow shutter speed without a tripod requires a great deal of body control.
 Even small movements can throw off your entire composition.
 So, stay closely in tune with your body as you shoot.

 If possible, use a remote shutter release to prevent any movement that can cause camera shake.
 Otherwise, use a light touch of your finger on the shutter release button – press it softly.